malikumarhassan/simplechatapenai/README.md

 # simplechatapenai
-this chat model use open ai to answer the question using langchain
+this chat model use open ai to answer the question using langchain, using streamlit ui